14 releases

 integral and fractional digits with no round-off errors.

-decimal type consists of a N-bit big unsigned integer, paired with a 64-bit signed integer
+decimal type consists of an N-bit big unsigned integer, paired with a 64-bit signaling block which

-scaling factor which determines the position of the decimal point and sign (for signed types only).
-Trailing zeros are
+contains a 16-bit scaling factor determines the position of the decimal point, sign, special and signaling flags.

-preserved and may be exposed when in string form.
-These can be truncated using the normalize or
+Trailing zeros are preserved and may be exposed when in string form.

 Thus, fixed-point numbers are trivially copyable and do not require any dynamic allocation.
 This allows you to get additional performance gains by eliminating not only dynamic allocation, like such, but also will get rid of one indirect addressing, which improves cache-friendliness and reduces the CPU load.